jssimporter/JSSImporter/README.md

 _NOTE_: Applications that don't install into `/Applications` will not be available for "Application Title" criteria.
 The best solution is to create an extension attribute that returns the version number of the app in question and use that value in your smart group criteria.
 If you look at the Adobe Flash Player, Silverlight, or Oracle Java 7 recipes in [my jss recipe repo](https://github.com/sheagcraig/jss-recipes), there are examples of how to solve this problem.

 You can of course *also*/*instead* set the Computer Management/Computer Inventory Collection/Software/Plug-ins setting in Casper to "Collect Plug-ins", which should already know the right path to check for Internet Plugins.

+### Exclusion Groups
+JSSImporter can use group exclusions in its scope as well.
+Specify an `exclusion_groups` array of group dictionaries exactly as per groups above to do so.

 ## Scripts